kubernetes/kubernetes/docs/admin/kubelet.md

       --read-only-port=0: The read-only port for the Kubelet to serve on (set to 0 to disable) --really-crash-for-testing=false: If true, when panics occur crash.
 Intended for testing.
       --register-node=false: Register the node with the apiserver (defaults to true if --api-server is set) --registry-burst=0: Maximum size of a bursty pulls, temporarily allows pulls to burst to this number, while still not exceeding registry_qps.
-Only used if --registry_qps > 0
+Only used if --registry-qps > 0
       --registry-qps=0: If > 0, limit registry pull QPS to this value.
 If 0, unlimited. [default=0.0]
       --resource-container="": Absolute name of the resource-only container to create and run the Kubelet in (Default: /kubelet).
       --root-dir="": Directory path for managing kubelet files (volume mounts,etc).
       --runonce=false: If true, exit after spawning pods from local manifests or remote urls.
-Exclusive with --api_servers, and --enable-server
+Exclusive with --api-servers, and --enable-server
       --streaming-connection-idle-timeout=0: Maximum time a streaming connection can be idle before the connection is automatically closed.
 Example: '5m'
       --sync-frequency=0: Max period between synchronizing running containers and config --system-container="": Optional resource-only container in which to place all non-kernel processes that are not already in a container.
 Empty for no container.
 Rolling back the flag requires a reboot.
 (Default: "").
       --tls-cert-file="": File containing x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert).
-If --tls_cert_file and --tls_private_key_file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory passed to --cert_dir.
+If --tls-cert-file and --tls-private-key-file are not provided, a self-signed certificate and key are generated for the public address and saved to the directory passed to --cert-dir.
-      --tls-private-key-file="": File containing x509 private key matching --tls_cert_file.
+      --tls-private-key-file="": File containing x509 private key matching --tls-cert-file.
 ```

 ###### Auto generated by spf13/cobra at 2015-07-06 18:03:36.451093085 +0000 UTC